lwjohnst86/analyzing-cohorts-course/slides/chapter_2_video_1.md

 ---
-## Using long data for easier visualizing
+## The long data form for easier visualizing

 ```yaml
 type: "TwoColumns"